MOSEK/mosek.rust/doc/source/api.rst

 ``num``
     Number of constraints which should be appended.

-Appends a number of constraints to the model.
-Appended constraints will be declared free.
-Please note that |mosek| will automatically expand the problem dimension to accommodate the additional constraints.
+Appends a number of constraints to the optimization task.

 .. index:: append_sparse_sym_mat